23+ Cream Puff Fillings: From Classic Pastry Cream to Easy No-Cook Ideas

 Whipped Cream

-Whipped cream is probably the simplest filling you can use.
-It’s light, quick, and delicious.
+Whipped cream is one of the easiest cream puff fillings you can use.
+It’s light, quick to make, and works with almost any flavor combination.

 Mascarpone Whipped Cream